Understanding the Course:

 The module details given below refer to those delivered in the 2015/2016 academic year.
 As this programme is being constantly updated, module specifications may change for the 2016/2017 academic year (and subsequent years).
 To obtain more detailed information on each module, click on the module title below.

 Principles of Comms, Devices and Networks (CT1) This course aims to introduce you to the enabling science of telecommunications.
 It aims to give future managers of IT systems sufficient knowledge of the underlying telecommunication systems and networks to be in a position to manage the information systems.

-Object Orientated Programming with Java (C2) This module equips you with a foundation in the theory and practice of computer programming with Java including object-oriented programming.
+Object Oriented Programming with Java (C2) This module equips you with a foundation in the theory and practice of computer programming with Java including object-oriented programming.
 It also introduces concepts from software engineering such as UML.

 Database Theory and Practice (CA) This course aims to provide students with an understanding of the theory and practice of the construction and use of databases.

 The Systems Development Life Cycle (CB) This course provides you with an understanding of the theory and practice associated with the development of Information Technology-based applications and solutions.

 Human Computer Interaction (HS1) This course centres around Human Computer Interaction (HCI) and human-centred design of technology including: Human abilities and implications for HCI; Interaction Design; and evaluating software from a usabilty perspective.